JustWhatsTheData/justwhatsthedata.github.io/.github/ISSUE_TEMPLATE/new_entry.md

     - [ ] `info22`: Posts on social medias
     - [ ] `info23`: Web reference
 - `level`: <!-- low (<=7) medium (>7, <=14) lots (>14) -->
-- `notes`: <!-- *(optional)* Notes will be shown when someone hovers on that service, they include additional information you might need to delete your account -->